SaeedAhmedMahin/weather-joke-app/README.md

 # Weather & Joke Fetching App

 A simple weather application that allows users to check the current weather conditions for any city.
 The app fetches data from a weather API and displays it in a user-friendly format.
 It also fetches jokes depending on the weather type, i.e "dad jokes" if it's sunny.
+It's built with flask and some JS functions.

 ## Table of Contents
 - [Installation](#installation)